ameen-mcmxc/lw4o6-automation/README.md

 LwB4: ens34 must be manually configured, the script will take care of the rest.

-LwAFTR: The script will take care of everything
+LwAFTR: The script will take care of everything.

-IPv4 Server: must be manually configured
+IPv4 Server: must be manually configured.

 Now, the machines are built, the required IPs are configured.